TosbackCgusBridge-Bot/CGUs-versions/Businessinsider/Privacy Policy.md

     *   Tools
     *   Media
     *   Enterprise
-    *   ScienceApple Knew Maps Was Going To Be A Disaster, Say Developers Apple Knew Maps Was Going To Be A Disaster, Say Developers ClassicMap Will Let You Use Google Maps On Your iPhone Again—Sort Of\* It's Time People Realized That The Drudge Report Is A Major Media Property Worth Hundreds Of Millions Of Dollars Bombshell House Report Says Two Major Chinese Companies Could Be Spying On The US See What Happens When A Boeing 727 Is Crashed Into The Desert On Purpose
+    *   Science10 Things You Need To Know This Morning 10 Things You Need To Know This Morning ClassicMap Will Let You Use Google Maps On Your iPhone Again—Sort Of\* It's Time People Realized That The Drudge Report Is A Major Media Property Worth Hundreds Of Millions Of Dollars Huawei, The Chinese Equipment Maker Accused Of Spying, Has Long Relied On IBM See What Happens When A Boeing 727 Is Crashed Into The Desert On Purpose
 *   Finance
     *   Clusterstock
     *   Your Money
-    *   Broker CenterDIMON: It 'Pisses Me Off' That People Who Brought The US To Its Knees Walked Away Rich DIMON: It 'Pisses Me Off' That People Who Brought The US To Its Knees Walked Away Rich Well-Educated Americans Have More Debt Than You DIMON: It 'Pisses Me Off' That People Who Brought The US To Its Knees Walked Away Rich
+    *   Broker Center10 Things You Need To Know Before The Opening Bell 10 Things You Need To Know Before The Opening Bell Pulling The Plug On Appliances Could Save You Hundreds Per Year 10 Things You Need To Know Before The Opening Bell
-*   Markets DOW FALLS 128 POINTS: Here's What You Need To Know
+*   Markets 10 Things You Need To Know Before The Opening Bell
 *   Politics
     *   Politics
     *   Defense
     *   Law &.
-OrderGALLUP: Obama Roars Back, Race Tied At 48 GALLUP: Obama Roars Back, Race Tied At 48 This Brilliant Afghan War Photo Has Become A Meme Here's What The Supreme Court Justices Looked Like When They Were Young
+OrderMitt Romney Is Closing In On Obama In Every Key Swing State Mitt Romney Is Closing In On Obama In Every Key Swing State This Brilliant Afghan War Photo Has Become A Meme Here's What The Supreme Court Justices Looked Like When They Were Young
 *   Strategy
     *   Strategy
-    *   CareersSheryl Sandberg's No. 1 Piece Of Advice For Women Is Spot On Sheryl Sandberg's No. 1 Piece Of Advice For Women Is Spot On 10 Companies With Employee Perks That Will Make You Jealous
+    *   CareersIt Only Takes Two Minutes In A 'Power Pose' To Completely Boost Confidence It Only Takes Two Minutes In A 'Power Pose' To Completely Boost Confidence 10 Companies With Employee Perks That Will Make You Jealous
 *   Entertainment The 15 Most Expensive Celebrity Engagement Rings
-*   Advertising CHART: How America Spent $200 Million On Booze 'Pouches'
+*   Advertising See How 7 Brands Are Testing Facebook's 'Want' Button
-*   Retail Walmart Is Betting On A Huge Holiday Season This Year
+*   Retail Starbucks Is Threatening To Take A Doggie Daycare To Court If It Doesn't Change Its Name And Logo
 *   Sports Here's The USADA's Mountain Of Evidence Against Lance Armstrong
 *   Life
     *   The Life
-    *   TransportationSee Why Modern Istanbul Is The Coolest City In Europe See Why Modern Istanbul Is The Coolest City In Europe The TWA Flight Center At JFK Is A Throwback To The Glory Days Of Flying
+    *   TransportationDubai's Latest Mega-Project Is A Billion-Dollar Replica Of The Taj Mahal Dubai's Latest Mega-Project Is A Billion-Dollar Replica Of The Taj Mahal The TWA Flight Center At JFK Is A Throwback To The Glory Days Of Flying
 *   More
     *   Latest
     *   Video